By Terrence Curry

 Options are the most versatile trading instrument ever invented.

-Options cost less than stock.
-They provide high leverage access to trading that can notably limit the risk of a trade or provide a nice income.
+Yes, options require less money than stock.
+They give high leverage.
+That can notably limit the risk of a trade or provide a nice income.

 Option buyers have rights and option sellers have obligations.